KRWG-TV: Local programming

 Harvey Jacobs, head of the NMSU Department of Journalism and Mass Communication, envisioned KRWG-TV as a source of New Mexico–centric news and information for Las Cruces.
 To that end, the station began with a bilingual, student-produced local newscast, originally titled Panavista.
 For 20 years, the station aired Qué Pasa with Dolores, a bilingual weekly and previously biweekly talk show hosted by Dolores Lenko.

 Most of KRWG-TV's local programming continues to concern southern New Mexico issues.
 During the fall and spring semesters, students produce News22, which airs three times a week and covers regional issues.
 When the newscast was threatened by budget cuts in 1997, students and professors expressed a willingness to donate time and money to keep the program on the air.
+It was saved through donations and a reduction from 44 weeks a year to 28.
+In 2005, an attempt to change News22 from a live 6:30 p.m. newscast to a taped and edited version broadcast at 10:30 p.m. was met with student pushback.
+Alumni of the NMSU journalism program that worked on News22 while students at the university include Gadi Schwartz, correspondent for NBC News.

 Once a week, the station airs Noticias22, a Spanish-language newscast.
 Throughout the year, the weekly magazine Newsmakers airs in-depth features.

-Alumni of the NMSU journalism program that worked on News22 while students at the university include Gadi Schwartz, correspondent for NBC News.

 Technical information

 Subchannels

-KRWG-TV's transmitter is located atop Tortugas Mountain in central Doña Ana County, east of Las Cruces.
-The station's signal is multiplexed:
+KRWG-TV's primary transmitter is located atop Tortugas Mountain in central Doña Ana County, east of Las Cruces.
+The station is a distributed transmission system with the second transmitter located atop the Franklin Mountains in El Paso, Texas.
+Its signal is multiplexed: